yueguoguo/yueguoguo.github.io/_posts/2024-11-31-service-as-a-software.md

 of functionalities that the users can interact with to complete that service.
 Whether the service can be completed or not depends on many factors.

-Sequoia Capital suggests the LLM-based ServSoft system.
-This is because of the fact that, the capability of the LLM-based system is proven to accomplish complex tasks that used to be only accomplishable by human labors.
+Sequoia Capital suggests a possible ServSoft system based on generative AI technologies.
+A ServSoft does not have to be implemented by GenAI though.
+LLM is the most viable choice for the GenAI module in a ServSoft system.
+This is because the capability of the LLM-based system is proven to accomplish complex tasks that used to be only accomplishable by human labors.
 However, solely an LLM does not guarantee the completion of a service.
 Considering the use cases that an LLM can avail, i.e., chat completion (well this is apparently not the same "completion" we are talking about here), summarization, sentiment analysis, etc., it is not something that is linked to a *service* in a given business context.
 Even an LLM-based agent does not necessarily guarantee the completion of a service.
 The agent itself still requires configuration of its tool usage, strategy of orchestration, etc., before it can really tackle the given service with a desirable performance.
 Actually an agent system is already close to a ServSoft system.
 The only difference is that, the ServSoft system is designed, pre-configured, and set up to be *automated*, *reliable*, and *robust* by nature for completing a specific service.

 The following example possibly show the differences between LLM, agent, and ServSoft.
 It depicts a scenario when a user visits a online retailer to purchase